beaverbuilder/documentation/docs/beaver-themer/conditional-logic/beaver-themer-conditional-logic.md

 ### Display a button only when a specific ACF custom field has a value

 Suppose you have created an Advanced Custom Fields (ACF) field for posts so that you can display the company title below the Author's name in the post title row.
 But company title is not a required field, and you want to display the row or column containing it only when the company title field has a value.
-For example, here's a screenshot of a post that has the company title in a column layer below the author name:
+For example, here's a screenshot of a post that has the company title in a column group below the author name:

 ![](/img/beaver-themer-conditional-logic-74fe4598.jpg)